-When a student behaves inappropriately, staff will warn the student, re-teach the expectation, and counsel the student to make better choices, and implement appropriate consequences and /or interventions as well as issue Minor Discipline Referrals (MDR) for minor offense or Office Discipline Referral (ODR) for major offenses.
+When a student behaves inappropriately, staff will warn the student, re-teach the expectation, and counsel the student to make better choices, and implement appropriate consequences and /or interventions as well as issue Minor Discipline Referrals (MDR) for a minor offense or Office Discipline Referral (ODR) for major offenses.
+Administration meets with students who receive an ODR.